MilkBomb11/mic/README.md

 # mic

-A compiled toy language similar to C.
+A compiled toy language similar to C. It can handle mutual recursion and nested functions.

 ## Installation
 1. Install gcc or clang.